Getting started with network configuration

 for IPv6 traffic.

-The physical link configuration (e.g. link speed) is reflected to the tap interface and can be checked using ethtool:
+We can check the physical link configuration (e.g. link speed) using ethtool:

 $ ethtool port1